The school day begins at 8:55am and finishes at 3:20pm.

 Parents have a right to formally request the permission of the Governing Body for their children not to attend the daily act of collective worship, however, parents in this instance are asked to provide alternative supervision arrangements.

 A variety of lunchtime activities are enjoyed by the children.
 These include sports, music and library club.
 We also run after school clubs including Scrabble, wool and cross-stitch club.

 Initial concerns expressed by parents about the school curriculum will be dealt with by the class teacher or the Headteacher.
 If the situation is not resolved informally, the Governing Body has an agreed complaints procedure.
 The document setting out this procedure is available for inspection at the school or online using the link below.

 School, Church and Community

-The school has a direct involvement with the church and community.
-The school attends local churches for services on special occasions.
+We have a direct involvement with the church and community.
+We attend local churches for services on special occasions.
 Parents, family and friends are encouraged to join their children in church at these times.

 Year 6 attend a children's festival at Lincoln Cathedral.
 This festival offers the opportunity for the children to join children throughout the Diocese to worship collectively, view the Cathedral together, undertake work and projects jointly and create a display.

 All Foundation Governors represent the wider community of the Church at parochial, deanery and diocesan level.
 It is their primary function to initiate and support their work of fostering good relations where school, church and society are concerned.

 The following documents are held within the school office: